 This site, Turn2us.org.uk, will also check if you and your carers are entitled to discounted or free travel for any of your journeys.

 The Cinema Exhibitors’ Association Card Website

 Yes – you could qualify for free cinema tickets!
-That’s if you get Disability Living Allowance or Personal Independence Payments.
+That’s if you get Disability Living Allowance or Personal Independence Payments, or are registered as sight-impaired.
 If you are, you can apply for a national card which gives you a free ticket – not for you, but for someone accompanying you to the cinema.

 If you buy something that’s specifically for your disability, like wheelchairs, hoists, specialist furniture etc, you can get it VAT-free – that’s 20% off.